mozilla-services/socorro/product_details/README.rst

     and omit the beta number.
 For example, ``68.0b8`` covers just ``b8`` whereas ``68.0b`` covers all betas for ``68``.

-    For Firefox and Fennec, version strings should match the ``Version`` annotation in the crash report or the adjusted version string determined by the Socorro processor's BetaVersionRule.
+    For Firefox, version strings should match the ``Version`` annotation in the crash report or the adjusted version string determined by the Socorro processor's BetaVersionRule.

     For all other products, version strings should match the ``Version`` annotation in the crash report.